Yes, No or Maybe: Legal Parameters of Parental Consent and Revocation

 Legal Update

 This highly popular session provides an overview of the most important recent cases from OAH and the courts—and why they matter to special educators.
 We also highlight recent federal and state guidance on relevant topics.
-And, of course, we will provide any late-breaking legal developments related to proposed and enacted legislation and regulations.
+And, of course, we will provide any late-breaking legal developments that you need to know.

 Targeted Questions And Answers